Where can I see Koalas and Kangaroos?

 Well, sort of.
 Kangaroos are so numerous that you can find them in the wild almost anywhere.
 Just keep your eyes open and watch open fields, even at golf courses, where you could find them grazing.

 You could also see them while driving, especially at dusk and dawn in rural areas when kangaroos love to go for a wander.
 Drive carefully.
 During the day, kangaroos tend to lie under a tree for shade.
 If it’s rainy, then they may come to the roadside looking for water.

 While there are kangaroos in most rural areas, the only way to guarantee to spot in the wild is to hire a guide on Kangaroo Island or outside Melbourne.
 Especially if you want an expert who can show you where you’re most likely to find them.

-For many travelers, a wildlife park is their best bet for an experience with koalas and kangaroos.
+For many travelers, a wildlife park is their best bet for an experience with any Australian animals including those cute koalas and kangaroos.
 A lot of tour companies include a stopover at a wildlife park as part of a bigger day tour.
 So if you want this experience, just make sure to let us know so that we can choose the right tour for you.

 Being wild, it’s not safe to approach these kangaroos.
 They can quickly attack with their hind legs.
 So best to keep a safe distance.
 Wild Kangaroos are also very nervous, so if you see some, watch from a safe distance and be quiet because as soon as you make a noise or move, they will jump away – which is often quite amusing to watch when there are a lot of them!
 For your own safety only touch them at an Australian Zoo or Wildlife Park if the option is available.